karayabin/universe-snapshot/universe/Ling/Light_AjaxFileUploadManager/README.md

-Here is the content of the service configuration file:
+Here is an example of service configuration file:

 ```yaml
 ajax_file_upload_manager: